24jmwangi/KwanzaTukule/README.md

 The **Kwanza Tukule Analytics Pipeline** automates the process of:
 - **Data Ingestion**: Pulling data from Google Sheets using the Google Sheets API.
-- **Data Cleaning and Transformation**: Processing the data in Google Colab.
+- **Data Cleaning ,Transformation, Analysis**: Processing the data in Google Colab.
 - **Data Visualization**: Visualizing the transformed data in Looker Studio.

 The pipeline is scheduled to run every 5 hours using GitHub Actions.